DaliaBasa/Active-Directory/Windows Server Installation.md

 <img src="Pictures/Third.png" width="400">

 ## Choosing the hard disk type
-VDI is the default disk format in Oracle VM Box, it supports Windows Server 2019 amongst other OSs.
+VDI is the default disk format in Oracle VM Box, it supports Windows Server 2019 among other OSs.

 <img src="Pictures/Fourth.png" width="400">

-## Choosing either a dynamic or a fixed size hard disk
+## Choosing a dynamic or a fixed size hard disk
 Dynamic hard disk is preferred as it allows for a maximum sized disk without assigning non required space.

 <img src="Pictures/Fifth.png" width="400">